evg-pol/evg-pol/README.md

 📈 Econometric Modeler | 🐍 Python Enthusiast | 🤖 Machine Learning Explorer

- I specialize in econometric modeling, Python, and machine learning.
-With 5+ years in quantitative economics, I analyze complex data for evidence-based solutions.
+ I am a specialist in applied econometrics with an interest in Python and machine learning.

 ## 📫 Contact Me